KeivanAbdi/DataReeler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](CONTRIBUTING.md)

-An interactive toolkit for prototyping and visualizing Akka/Pekko streams, putting you in control of the data flow. `datareeler` is a specialized developer tool for prototyping, visualization, and debugging that sits between your Akka/Pekko stream logic and a web browser, designed to accelerate the development lifecycle.
+An interactive toolkit for prototyping, debugging, and interactively exploring Akka/Pekko streams, putting you in control of the data flow. `datareeler` is a specialized developer tool that sits between your Akka/Pekko stream logic and a web browser.

 ## 📖 Table of Contents